 Cloud VPNs

 The rise of SaaS has led to the creation of Cloud VPN services.
-These VPNs exist on cloud infrastructure, and no hardware is involved.
+They exist on cloud infrastructure, and no hardware is involved.
 Users connect directly to cloud-based servers, which apply encryption and route internet traffic to relevant SaaS or network resources.
-Cloud VPNs can also be more efficient, as traffic does not need to flow via hardware servers.
+A cloud VPN can also be more efficient, as traffic does not need to flow via hardware servers.

 Can VPNs be used on mobile devices?